 – Accelerates the healing of sprains and bruises.

 – Helps with weight loss in people afflicted with obesity.

 – Stimulates brown fat cells and increases the metabolic rate making it easier to burn off fat.

 – Strengthens finger and toenails.

-– Can improve eyesight and perception of colors.
+– Can improve eyesight and perception of colours.

 – Can often improve the function of the liver.

-– Can relieve the side effects and stop development of many forms of cancer.
+– Can relieve the side effects and stop the development of many forms of cancer.

 – Can relieve some cases of Asthma.